Kazim-C/lift-simulation/README.md

 There is a java class that runs the algorithm over and over with different values and generates a CSV file (Excel file).
 It can be used to analyse the performance of the algorithms compared to each others.

-This java class runs the program 150 times per scenario and averages the results, example: take 2 people and 5 floor, generate a pseudo random building based on those predicates, repeat this 150 times to get 150 different pseudo random representation of the same predicates.
+This java class runs the program 150 times per scenario and averages the number of total floors travelled to compare the performance of the algorithm, example: take 2 people and 5 floor, generate a pseudo random building based on those predicates, repeat this 150 times to get 150 different pseudo random representation of the same predicates.
 Average the result and write them to a csv file.
 Take 3 people and 5 floor etc...
 Repeat this to for every value between 1-249 people and 2-89 floors to get a good represantation of the algorithm' performance.
 (This could be done in parrallel but I did not know how to parallelize an algorithm at the time so depending on the hardware, it can take a long time).